pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 #### Rejected PDEP

-A PDEP can be rejected when the final decision is that its implementation is not the best for the interests of the project.
+A PDEP can be rejected when the final decision is that its implementation is not in the best interests of the project.
 Rejected PDEPs are as useful as accepted PDEPs, since there are discussions that are worth having, and decisions about changes to pandas being made.
 They will be merged with `Status: Rejected`, so there is visibility on what was discussed and what was the outcome of the